Typetura/CSS-Initiatives/src/pages/ruleset-interpolation/explainer.md

 This proposal creates a specific property focused on container interpolation as opposed to relying on animation.
 This sheds the baggage of time-based logic enabling `container-keyframes` to contain length based units.
 This proposal was [originally discussed in this gist](https://gist.github.com/scottkellum/0c29c4722394c72d311c5045a30398e5).

-The biggest _pro_ for this direction is the ability to use length values as the keyframes themselves.
-This is extreamly intuitive and CSS authors can copy and paste styles into the keyframes to interpolate them.
+The biggest _pro_ for this direction is the ability to use length values as the keyframes themselves, so it’s clear what context you are in and what is changing within that context.

 The biggest _con_ for this direction is that it’s largely new CSS and a bit of a departure from scroll timeline and `mix()`.